Social security contributions

 The duty incidence arising on account of the IGST may be set off or refunded, subject to prescribed conditions.
 Where goods are imported, the Indian supplier may take credit of the IGST paid at the time of import for offset against the output IGST, CGST, and SGST liability.
 Also, the Central Government provides exemption from payment of BCD and IGST on import of certain specified goods, subject to fulfilment of prescribed conditions.
 For example, goods imported for petroleum operations are exempt from BCD.

-Recently, during April 2018, the Central Board of Indirect Taxes and Customs (CBIC) notified the Pre- Consultation Regulations under customs law.
-Under the said regulations, before issuance of notice, importer will be informed in writing along ,with grounds for the intention of issuing the notice.
-The importer, within 15 days, is expected to respond in writing including the option to be heard in person.
+During April, 2018 Central Board of Indirect Taxes and Customs (CBIC) notified the Pre- Consultation Regulations under customs law.
+Under the said regulations, before issuance of notice, importer will be informed in writing along with grounds the intention of issuing the notice.
+The importer within 15 days is expected to respond in writing including the option to be heard in person.
 In absence of response within the time period specified, the officer will proceed with issuance of notice.

 The e-way bill is an electronic bill that will be required for the movement of goods in case the value of the consignment is above INR 50,000.
 The movement of goods may be (i) in relation to supply, (ii) for reasons other than supply, or (iii) due to inward supply from unregistered persons.